-We are here to help you through every step of applying at Ipswich School, whether it’s transferring from our Prep school or joining us from another school.
+We are here to help you through every step of applying to Ipswich School, whether it’s transferring from our Prep School or joining us from another school.
 We will make sure that you have all the information you need to help you make this important decision about your child’s next step in their education.
 Do visit us, meet our staff and pupils and find out what makes Ipswich School the school of choice.

-At age 11
+Entrance at age 11

-At age 13
+Entrance at age 13

-At age 16
+Entrance at age 16

 Sixth Form scholarships are awarded for academic excellence, for exceptional musical talent and for an all-rounder who will do well academically and contribute outstandingly in other areas of school life such as sport or drama.
 Sports Scholarships are also available at 16 years of age.
-These are means-tested on an annual basis, taking into account income, assets and a possible home visit.

 Acceptance of a Place